anjanadev96/streamlit/README.md

 # streamlit
-Trying out ML app deployment with the streamlit library.
+Trying out easy deployment of ML Projects with Streamlit.